FoodWeb-ROA/ROACook/README.md

 - **Rotation**: Secrets can be rotated without application changes

 For more information on Google Cloud Secret Manager, see the [official documentation](https://cloud.google.com/secret-manager/docs/overview).

+## Local Persistence (React Query & Redux)

+As of 2024-07-25 the app now features **offline-first** behaviour with on-disk caching.

+### React Query (Server State)
+1. Implemented via `PersistQueryClientProvider` in `src/components/ReactQueryClientProvider.tsx`.
+2. Data fetched from Supabase is persisted to `AsyncStorage` under the key `rq-cache`.
+3. Hydration occurs on cold start, followed by silent background re-validation.
+4. Cache limits: `staleTime` 5 min, `gcTime` 30 min, persister throttled at 1 s.
+5. On user sign-out we purge the persisted query cache (see `authSlice` sign-out thunk).

+### Redux (UI/Auth State)
+1.  `redux-persist` added with an `AsyncStorage` backend.
+2. Only the `auth` and `kitchens` slices are whitelisted.
+3.  `persistGate` wraps the root of the component tree in `App.tsx`.
+4. Store creation lives in `src/store.ts` with `persistor` export.
+5. Logout action triggers `persistor.purge()` to wipe sensitive data.

+These changes allow navigation between screens without hitting the network when data is fresh and provide a usable offline mode (read-only at this stage).